Last Updated on July 7, 2026

 What to Know About Mauritius

-It boasts a diverse culture with influences from India, China, Africa, and Europe, a result of colonization and the sourcing of plantation workers from various parts of the world.
+It boasts a diverse culture with influences from India, China, Africa, and Europe, a result of colonisation and the sourcing of plantation workers from various parts of the world.
 The rich culture is reflected in the diverse culinary offerings, the vibrant arts scene, music, events & festivals, and local markets.

 English and French are the official languages; Mauritian Creole is the most widely spoken language in Mauritius.